nextgis/docs_ngweb/source/collector.rst

 In the opened window on the Form tab you have two options:

 * build a form;
-* upload a NGFP file made in Formbuilder.
+* upload a NGFP file.

 To create a new form in the online builder, drag the elements from the list on the left to the middle field.
 Click on the element to modify it and select the field in which this data will be stored.